 We provide language learning opportunities for undergraduate and postgraduate students, University staff, and members of the public.
 There are several ways you can learn languages with us.
 You can take a language as part of your degree, as an extra course of study, through a language proficiency test or by taking a shorter summer course.

 If you want to take a language as part of your degree, our academic modules are most suited to your needs.
-Enrolment for these courses takes place on the 4th, 5th and 6th of October in the Language Centre (between 10am and 4pm each day) – you must attend on one of these days to enrol for our courses.
+Enrolment for these courses for 2018/19 will take place on the following dates:

 Please make sure you check with your department that you can take a module with us as part of your degree.
 If this is not allowed, you are still more than welcome to take an academic module with us.
 This is also the case if you are not an undergraduate student (please see the course fees).

 If you are looking for something a little more relaxed, our Lifelong Language Learning (LLL) programme may be for you!